The Real Housewives of Salt Lake City season 3

 The Real Housewives of Salt Lake City focuses on the lives of returning cast members Lisa Barlow, Heather Gay, Meredith Marks, Whitney Rose and Jen Shah.

+This season marked the final appearance of Jen Shah.

 Production and crew

 Lisa Shannon, Dan Peirson, Lori Gordon, Luke Neslage and Andy Cohen are recognized as the series' executive producers; it is produced and distributed by Shed Media.

 Cast and synopsis

 In January 2022, Bravo announced they had fired Jennie Nguyen and ceased filming with her due to Facebook posts criticizing the Black Lives Matter movement.
 In February 2022, it was announced Mary Cosby had departed the series.

 Barlow, Gay, Marks, Rose, and Shah returned, with new friends-of the housewives Angie Harrington, Angie Katsanevas and Danna Bui-Negrete.

-This season marks the current final appearance of Jen Shah, after she was sentenced to 6.5 years in prison.
+This season marks the final appearance of Jen Shah, after she was sentenced to 6.5 years in prison.